18 Agassiz Circle

 Rochester, NY 14618

 A welcoming environment motivates you to succeed.
 Medaille is a private, non-sectarian four-year college with three campuses in Western New York.
 The central undergraduate campus sits along the historic Olmsted Crescent near Delaware Park and the cultural heart of Buffalo.
-Our convenient graduate campuses in Amherst and Rochester feature modern amenities and resources to help balance school and work.
+Our campuses in Amherst and Rochester, offering undergraduate and graduate degree programs for adult students, feature modern amenities and resources to help balance school and work.